xxlong0/Wonder3D/README.md

 Wonder3D reconstructs highly-detailed textured meshes from a single-view image in only 2 ∼ 3 minutes.
 Wonder3D first generates consistent multi-view normal maps with corresponding color images via a cross-domain diffusion model, and then leverages a novel normal fusion method to achieve fast and high-quality reconstruction.

 ## News
+- Fixed a severe training bug.
+The "zero_init_camera_projection" in 'configs/train/stage1-mix-6views-lvis.yaml' should be False.
+Otherwise, the domain control and pose control will be invalid in the training.
 - 2024.03.19 Checkout our new model [GeoWizard](https://github.com/fuxiao0719/GeoWizard) that jointly produces depth and normal with high fidelity from single images.

 ## Usage